-Pterygium surgery is a procedure which is performed to remove a pterygium.
-Pterygium is more widely known as “Surfers Eye”.
+Pterygium, more commonly known as “surfer’s eye”, can be removed with a pterygium surgery.
 It’s a common eye condition affecting those who are exposed to a lot of sunlight.

 People who live in hot climates or spend a lot of time outside are more susceptible.
 Either just one eye or both eyes can be affected.
 Although not contagious, the chance of getting pterygium in the second eye is high.